Cinnaminson Township, New Jersey: Education

-Cinnaminson High School with 822 students in grades 9 through 12.
+Cinnaminson High School with 822 students in grades 9–12.
 The Project Challenge program is a program for gifted students from grades 2 through 8 who attend New Albany Elementary School, Eleanor Rush Intermediate School and Cinnaminson Middle School.

 The school district is governed by a nine-member elected board of education.
 The superintendent of schools is Stephen M. Cappello and the business administrator / board secretary is Melissa Livengood.

 Students from Cinnaminson Township, and from all of Burlington County, are eligible to attend the Burlington County Institute of Technology, a countywide public school district that serves the vocational and technical education needs of students at the high school and post-secondary level at its campuses in Medford and Westampton.
 All costs associated with attending the school are paid by the home school district, which is also responsible for student transportation to and from the school.

 Private schools

 Cinnaminson Township is home to several private schools.
 The historic Westfield Friends School, which serves students from Pre-K–8th grade, is a Quaker school founded in 1788.
 St. Charles Borromeo Parish School serves about 300 students in Pre-K–8th grade from several area communities, operating as part of the Roman Catholic Diocese of Trenton.